markokarapandzic/markokarapandzic/README.md

 - 🧑‍💻  I’m currently learning everything 😃
 - 🧑‍🤝‍🧑  I’m open to connect with people
 - 💼  Also I'm open to connect with recruiters
-- 🥅  2020 Goals: Learn more about Front-end Web Development
+- 🥅  2020 Goals: Learn more about Full-Stack JavaScript Development

 ### Connect with me: